 The Constitution of the Company provides that a resolution put to the vote of a meeting may be decided on a show of hands or poll.
-However, in accordance with the Listing Requirements, the Company will conduct poll voting for all the resolutions put to vote at GMs.
-In addition, the Company will appoint a scrutineer to validate the votes cast at the GMs.
+However, in accordance with the Listing Requirements, the Company will conduct poll voting for all the resolutions put to vote at general meetings.
+In addition, the Company will appoint a scrutineer to validate the votes cast at the general meeting.